felix-le/react-senior-question/ReadMe.md

 Q: virtual dom in react work? → ok
 Q: What is controlled & uncontrolled component
 Q: lifecycle of useHooks
-Q: What is memo?
-Memo có mấy params
-Q: What is useCallback?
 Q: unit?
 Q: MUI -material ui?
 Q: css in js ? why should apply css in js
 Q: how do variables in .env of CRA work?
 Q: why should use key in react.
 Why should not use key by index of array for key? what if data doesn't have unique ?
-Q: what is the difference between setState of class and function component? first is merge object, second is replace object.
-Why the second is replace state?

 Q: How many ways to make component re-render?
 Q: what is prop-drilling?
 Q: what is react context? when and what is its disadvantage?